Euro 2020: Germany's Joachim Löw era ends with loss to England | DW | 29.06.2021

 As tense as this fixture was — and for long periods it was on a knife-edge — perhaps the most telling aspect was that, despite having two head coaches at different ends of the experience scale, both spent more time trying not to lose rather than looking to win it.

-Afterwards, Löw, who announced in May his intention to retire after Euro 2020, could only lament the missed opportunity his Germany side had to make one last tournament run.
+Afterward, Löw, who announced in May his intention to retire after Euro 2020, could only lament the missed opportunity that his Germany side had had to make one last tournament run.

 Had Timo Werner shown more composure, Kai Havertz not been denied by a great save by Jordan Pickford and Thomas Müller not fired wide late on, this might have been a different evening for Germany.
 But this is a German team unable to escape their inconsistency, and the hard truth is that it has been for a while, long before England got the better of them.